joshuaskelly/tmx2map/examples/basic/README.md

 4. tmx2map

 ## Setup
-Note: This example directory and the Quake directory are referred to as `basic/` and `QUAKE/` respectively.
+Note: This directory and the Quake directory are referred to as `basic/` and `QUAKE/` respectively.

 1. Copy `basic/` somewhere to your hard drive.
 2. Copy `basic/wads/basic.wad` to `QUAKE/id1/wads/basic.wad`